BNganB/rm-locationAPI-HS/README.md

 >filepath.txt

+And do the same for your Battle.net.exe

+>bnet_local_path.txt

 # Why?
 Game crashes when file is present and constantly redownloads it upon relaunch.
 This script checks if battlenet is open, and deletes the file if present, fixing the issue.